ibm-cloud-docs/network-attached-storage/connect-nas-storage-windows.md

 # Connecting to NAS Storage in Windows

+Microsoft, Windows, Windows NT, and the Windows logo are trademarks of Microsoft Corporation in the United States, other countries, or both.
+{:tip}

 All instances of this service are deprecated.
 For more information, contact [sales or support ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://www.ibm.com/cloud-computing/bluemix/contact-us).
 {:deprecated}

-You can map NAS storage in Windows either in the command line or through point-and-click interaction in the File Explorer.
+You can map to the NAS storage either in the command line or through point-and-click interaction in the File Explorer.

-Microsoft, Windows, Windows NT, and the Windows logo are trademarks of Microsoft Corporation in the United States, other countries, or both.
-{:tip}

 ## Mapping the Storage through the command prompt